tokengamedev/godot-android-plugin-template/template/README.md

 - Rename `template` directory under `plugin-template` to name of the plugin sub-project of your willing in the file manager of OS
   - e.g., `hello`

+> [!NOTE]
-> ⚓Note: In gradle build system, there is a root project and one or more sub-projects.
+> In gradle build system, there is a root project and one or more sub-projects.
 Plugin has to be created as part of one of the sub projects.
 > If you want to create multiple plugins you can create multiple sub projects under the same root project
 >
 > Checkout: https://github.com/tokengamedev/godot-android-modules